-Our work focuses on how inferences are marshaled from background knowledge when we use language.
-In order to focus our efforts, we have pushed to one side issues that we know are important parts of any operational solution, but which now would just be a distraction.
+The focus of our work is on how inferences are marshaled from background knowledge when we use language.
+While it has old roots, our conception of how it is done is new.
+In order to focus our efforts, we have pushed to one side a set of issues that we know are important parts of any operational solution, but which now would just be a distraction.

-- We are working from a corpus of written texts, not speech; - We are not dealing with dialogue; - We are not trying to acquire background knowledge automatically.
+- We are working from a corpus of written texts, not speech. - We are not doing dialogue. - We are not currently trying to acquire background knowledge automatically.

-Instead, we are working out how highly efficient, lexically triggered inference and expectation can happen at all.
-We are deliberately not yet invested in a particular ontology or a large knowledge store.
-We think it is more important to test and refine our computational machinery before drawing on the work listed above and working at a larger scale.
+What we are doing instead is working out how highly efficient, lexically triggered inference and expectation can even be done at all.
+We are deliberately not yet invested in a choice of ontology or working with a large knowledge store.
+We think it is more important to test and refine our computational machinery before drawing on the work listed above and working at a proper scale.

-In the next section we lay out the elements of our architecture and summarize our claims.
-In Section 3 we illustrate them with the example that we drew on when formulating our design.
-We follow this with a smaller, but thoroughly implemented, example in Section 4 that we walk through in detail.
-We conclude with a discussion of related work and our future plans.
+In the next section we lay out the elements of our architecture, and illustrate them in §3 with the example that we drew on when formulating our design but have not implemented.
+That is followed in §4 by a smaller but thoroughly implemented example, that we walk through in detail.